Kammen Brothers: Jack and Joseph Kammen

 Jack and Joseph Kammen were twin brothers, born Yakov and Yosef Kamenetzky in Białystok, Grodno Governorate, Russian Empire (today located in Poland) on October 11, 1888.
-They emigrated to the United States as children in 1894 or 1895 along with their parents Max and Hindas; the family became naturalized U. S. citizens in 1905.
+They emigrated to the United States as children in 1894 or 1895 along with their parents Max and Hinda; the family became naturalized U. S. citizens in 1905.
 Their father worked as a musician in the United States; both Jack and Joseph as well as their younger brother Herman (Hyman) took it up as a career too.
 Jack made his entry into the world of Jewish music arranging at age 16 when he started producing work for Theodore Lohr Co. in 1904; he then became arranger for the popular Yiddish-language parody songwriter David Meyerowitz.
 In 1910 Jack, Jacob and their brother Herman changed their names from Kamenetzky to Kammen.

 The brothers recorded at least one disc for Emerson Records' Jewish series in around 1920, which consisted of them playing a piano duet of Russian and Jewish music.

 Jack Kammen died in New York in March 1969.
 It is unclear when Joseph died.